DarkCodeFluf/Python-Basics/README.md

 A Trashcan of some* of the Python projects that I've worked on.
-Please keep in mind that I have only started learning Python.
+Please keep in mind that I have only just started learning Python.

 - guessing_game :
 The Player is asked to guess a random number that the computer "is thinking of".